mayetapia/Scientific-Production-UG/README.md

 [Bibliometric Data Ontology - BiDO](http://purl.org/spar/bido) allows the description of numerical and categorical bibliometric data concerning people, articles, journals, and other scholarly-related entities (e.g., journal impact factor, author h-index, categories describing research careers).
 [The Five Stars of Online Research Articles Ontology - FiveStars](http://purl.org/spar/fivestars) enables characterization of the five attributes of an online journal article - peer review, open access, enriched content, available datasets, and machine-readable metadata.
 ## Obtaining DataSets
-Scopus has an API with allow to obtain data of papers, authors, journals, rankings, etc. We developed some Phyton scripts for calling Scopus services to obtain data from the University of Guayaquil.
+Scopus has an API with allow to obtain data of papers, authors, journals, rankings, etc. We developed some Python scripts for calling Scopus services to obtain data from the University of Guayaquil.
 ## Relating and Cleaning Datasets
 We use MySQL and Open Refine to store and consolidate the data obtained in the previous step.
 The next figure shows the primary and foreing key of the entities that we used.
 ![mer](https://user-images.githubusercontent.com/43136359/47912233-2f043400-de98-11e8-8644-d63585c45c1e.JPG)